 DUIs: What Does It Mean To Drive?

 To prove that a person is guilty of most driving under the influence offenses, the prosecution must prove that: 1.)
-The defendant drove a vehicle; and 2.)
-When the person drove, the defendant was under the influence of an alcoholic beverage.
+The person drove a vehicle; and 2.)
+When the person drove, he or she was under the influence of an alcoholic beverage.
 This question sometimes comes up: what does it mean to drive a motor vehicle?
-Well, driving in the context of DUIs has a specific legal meaning that has been interpreted by courts over time.
+The answer is that driving within the context of DUIs has a specific legal meaning which has been interpreted by courts over time.

 A person drives a vehicle when he or she intentionally causes it to move by exercising actual physical control over it.
 The person must cause the vehicle to move, but the movement may be slight (See CALCRIM 2241.)